geshan/geshan.github.com/posts/2018-04-30-how-to-do-a-zero-downtime-database-db-migration-schema-change-with-a-practical-example.md

 ---
 layout: post
-title: "How to do a zero downtime database (DB) migration (schema change) with a practical example"
+title: How to do a zero downtime database (DB) migration (schema change) with a practical example
-date: 2018-04-30 22:00:41 +04:00
+date: 2018-04-30T22:00:41.000+04:00
 comments: true
 tags:
 - database
 - deployment
 - devops
 - Software Engineering
-cover: /images/db-migration/db-migration.png
+cover: "/images/db-migration/db-migration.png"
 description: Database migration on a production database is never simple.
 You can run your alter statements with zero or minimal downtime following the steps mentioned below with a practical example.
 keywords: database, sql, database migration, database schema migration

 ---
 Database migration on a production database is never simple.
 Depending on the volume of requests some teams schedule database migration to off hours.
 You can run your alter statements with zero or minimal downtime following the steps mentioned below with a practical example.

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/db-migration/db-migration.png" title="How to do a zero downtime database" alt="How to do a zero downtime database">